 When using aperture priority mode, the camera will automatically take care of the shutter speed for you.
 You can keep white balance and ISO in auto if you want, or you can set those manually.

-On some point and click cameras, you may instead need to use the “Landscape” shooting mode.
+On some point and shoot cameras, you may instead need to use the “Landscape” shooting mode.
 This will set you up for a wide depth of field just like using aperture priority with a high F-Stop.
+This is one of many helpful automatic modes on small point and shoot cameras.

 Choosing the correct focus point